Boy Scouts of America: Membership controversies

 At the Scouts annual meeting in April 2012, a leader from the Northeast presented a resolution that "would allow individual units to accept gays as adult leaders".
-However, in July 2012, at the culmination of a review started in 2010, an 11-person committee convened by the BSA reached a "unanimous consensus" recommending retaining the current policy.
-Intel, UPS, and Merck cut financial ties with the BSA over the policy decision.
-Within the BSA National Executive Board, members James Turley, CEO of Ernst & Young, and Randall Stephenson, CEO of AT&T and who was then "on track to become president of the Scout's national board in 2014" and later was, publicly opposed the policy and stated their intention "to work from within the BSA Board to actively encourage dialogue and sustainable progress" in changing the policy.
+However, in July 2012, at the culmination of a review started in 2010, an 11-person committee convened by the BSA reached a "unanimous consensus" recommending retaining the gay-exclusion policy.
+Intel, UPS, and Merck cut financial ties with Scouting America over this decision.
+Within the BSA National Executive Board, members James Turley, CEO of Ernst & Young, and Randall Stephenson, CEO of AT&T and who was then "on track to become president of the Scout's national board in 2014", and later did become president, publicly opposed the policy and stated their intention "to work from within the BSA Board to actively encourage dialogue and sustainable progress" in changing the policy.
 On January 28, 2013, the BSA announced it was considering rescinding the ban on homosexuals, allowing chartered organizations to determine local policy.

-On May 23, 2013, 61% of the 1,400-member BSA National Council voted to remove the restriction denying membership to youth on the basis of sexual orientation while emphasizing that any sexual conduct, whether heterosexual or homosexual, is not allowed.
+On May 23, 2013, over 60% of the 1,400-member BSA National Council voted to remove the restriction denying membership to youth on the basis of sexual orientation while emphasizing that any sexual conduct, whether heterosexual or homosexual, is not allowed.
 The resolution went into effect on January 1, 2014, but Scout leaders who were "open and avowed homosexuals" were still prohibited.
 The policy specifically states that BSA does not inquire into a person's sexuality.
 Gay rights groups hailed the decision, but vowed to press on until all gay members were accepted.
 Some churches and conservative members threatened to quit the Boy Scouts in response.
 On June 12, 2013, the Southern Baptist Convention passed non-binding resolutions urging the BSA not to change their policy.
 In September 2013, a new scouting group called Trail Life USA was created, in support of what founders call "traditional, Christian" scouting.
 Subsequently, some Christian denomination congregations replaced their Boy Scouts of America troops with those of Trail Life USA.